Motorcycle Accident Dos and Don'ts in Chicago

 DO provide the information your insurance company needs.

 When you contact your insurance company, you’ll need to answer some basic questions about the accident.
 You should answer the questions succinctly and provide the necessary information, while at the same time making sure you do not inadvertently say anything to adversely affect your claim.
-It can be helpful to have an experienced injury lawyer representing your interests to deal with the insurer on your behalf.
+It can be helpful to have an experienced personal injury lawyer representing your interests to deal with the insurer on your behalf.

 When the insurance company for the other driver asks you questions, you’ll need to be even more careful.
 You don’t want to help them make a case against you or undermine your claim for damages.